 Important Note: Take thyroid medication (levothyroxine) at least 30–60 minutes before breakfast, as food, especially with high fiber or calcium, can reduce absorption.

-Exercise + Fitness for Hypothyroidism
+Exercise And Fitness Plan for Hypothyroidism

 Diet is a foundation but not only enough for thyroid-related weight loss.
 To “restart” a slowed metabolism if you have hypothyroidism, regular and organized movement is crucial.